monojk/psedb-query/README.md

 # psedb-query
-Queries and reports from the PSE DB (Photoshop Elements)
+Queries and reports from the PSE DB (Adobe's Photoshop Elements)

 The following reports are available:
 * psedb-query.py